In ‘Shortcomings,’ a chance for nuanced AAPI representation

 PARK CITY, Utah (AP) — Randall Park was a struggling actor when he first encountered Adrian Tomine’s graphic novel “Shortcomings” in 2007.
 The story focused on a twentysomething Japanese American man named Ben, who is trying to find himself in the Bay Area along with his girlfriend Miko and best friend Alice, who is a lesbian.
 They are all flawed, complex and figuring things out, sometimes inelegantly.
 Park was obsessed.

-“I remember thinking, gosh this would make an amazing movie,” Park said.
+“I remember thinking, gosh this would make an amazing movie,” Park said in an interview.
 “And in my dreams it was like, ‘Oh I’d love to play Ben.’ ”